Kansas City Club: History

-In the period after the Civil War, most of Kansas City’s existing social clubs were pro-Confederate.
+After the Civil War, most of Kansas City's social clubs were pro-Confederate.
 A group of prominent local businessmen and professionals, including Edward H. Allen, Victor B. Bell, Alden J. Blethen, Thomas B. Bullene, Gardiner Lathrop, August Meyer, Leander J. Talbott, William Warner, and Robert T. Van Horn, decided to provide an alternative, and organized the Kansas City Club on November 10, 1882.
 Initially, the club met at Kersey Coates's hotel on Quality Hill.
-In 1888, the club moved into its first clubhouse, a brick building at the corner of Twelfth and Wyandotte Streets.
+In 1888, the club moved into its first clubhouse, a brick building at the corner of 12th and Wyandotte Streets.

 In 1922, having absorbed several other clubs, and with a membership of more than 600, the club built a 14-story beaux arts clubhouse (the Kansas City Club Building) at the corner of Thirteenth Street and Baltimore Avenue, designed by local architect, Charles A. Smith.
 The clubhouse included a large dining room, several bars, private meeting rooms, a banquet hall, athletic facilities, an indoor pool, six floors of guestrooms, and a rooftop terrace.
 The club quickly grew and entered into reciprocal arrangements with many other prominent clubs worldwide.
 Membership was opened to women in 1975.

 In 1987, the club had 2,180 members.
-By 2001, however, membership had dwindled to less than 900.
-The club blamed the drop in membership on the Tax Reform Act of 1986, which made private club dues non-deductible, as well as changes in culture that made young professionals less apt to join clubs.
+By 2001, membership had dwindled to less than 900.
+The club attributed this to the Tax Reform Act of 1986, which made private club dues non-deductible, and to cultural shifts of young professionals away from joining clubs.
 The clubhouse also needed upgrades to its facilities that would have cost between $5 million and $10 million.

-Finally, effective July 31, 2001, the club agreed to merge with the University Club, a 100-year-old men's social club at the corner of Ninth Street and Baltimore Avenue, and purchase the University Club's facilities, which were smaller and cost only $1 million to upgrade.
-The merger also infused the Kansas City Club with the University Club's 200-person membership.
-In 2002, a developer bought the Kansas City Club's 1922 building and turned it into loft apartments and a banquet hall, renaming it the "Clubhouse on Baltimore."
+Finally, effective July 31, 2001, the club agreed to merge with the University Club, a 100-year-old men's social club with 200 members at the corner of Ninth Street and Baltimore Avenue, and purchase the University Club's facilities, which were smaller and cost only $1 million to upgrade.
+In 2002, a developer bought the Kansas City Club's 1922 building and turned it into loft apartments and a banquet hall, renaming it the Clubhouse on Baltimore.

-Since 2010, the club has lent space to Washington University in St. Louis's Olin School of Business local "Executive MBA" program.
+Since 2010, the club has lent space to Washington University in St. Louis's Olin Business School local "Executive MBA" program.
 In November 2012, the club celebrated its 130th anniversary with a charity gala.

-The Kansas City Club, after 133 years, closed on Saturday, May 23, 2015.
-Epoch Developments, from Denver, bought the facility out of bankruptcy in summer 2015 and subsequently spent millions of dollars renovating, improving, upgrading the systems and returning the facility to use as a private venue for corporate gatherings, weddings and still squash or basketball plus a unique golf simulator.
+After 133 years, the Kansas City Club closed on Saturday, May 23, 2015.
+Epoch Developments, from Denver, bought the facility out of bankruptcy in mid-2015 and spent millions of dollars renovating, improving, upgrading the systems, and returning the facility to use as a private venue for corporate gatherings, weddings, and still squash or basketball plus a unique golf simulator.

-In 2020, the building opened to the public as Hotel Kansas City.
-The first 5 floors were retained in their original condition and serve as meeting and event spaces.
+In 2020, the building was relaunched as Hotel Kansas City.
+The first five floors were preserved in original condition and are meeting and event spaces.